rolinh/pydeo/README.md

 * install the required libraries through `pip`:
   `pip install -r requirements.txt`
 * initialize the submodules: `invoke init_submodules`
+* if you set up **pydeo** as described in basic configuration section, install `tornado`:
+  `pip install tornado`
+  otherwise, install the appropriate server backend by the one you set up in the `settings.py` file

 Once done, follow the instructions from the settings section.